-Mouth guards are coverings worn over teeth, and often used to protect teeth from injury due to teeth grinding and sports related trauma.
+Mouthguards are coverings that are worn over teeth.
+They are often used to protect teeth from injury caused by teeth grinding and sports-related trauma.

 - Stock mouth protectors are preformed and come ready to wear.
-They are inexpensive and can be bought at most sporting good stores and department stores.
-However, little can be done to adjust their fit, they are bulky and make breathing and talking difficult and they provide little or no protection.
+They are inexpensive and can be bought at most sporting goods stores and pharmacies.
+However, little can be done to adjust their fit, they are bulky and make breathing and talking difficult, and they provide little or no protection.
 Dentists do not recommend their use.

 - Custom-fitted mouth protectors are individually designed and made in a dental office or a professional laboratory based on your dentist's instructions.
-First, your dentist will make an impression of your teeth and a mouth guard is then molded over the model using a special material.
-Due to the use of the special material and because of the extra time and work involved, this custom-made mouth guard is more expensive than the other types, but it provides the most comfort and best fit and protection.
+First, your dentist will make an impression of your teeth.
+A mouthguard is then molded over the model using a special material.
+Because of the special material and the extra time and work involved, this custom-made mouthguard is more expensive than the other types, but it provides the most comfort and best fit and protection.

-If you grind your teeth at night, a special mouth guard-type of dental appliance – called a nocturnal bite plate or bite splint -- may be created to prevent tooth damage.
+If you grind your teeth at night, a special mouthguard-type of dental appliance, called a nocturnal bite plate or bite splint, may be created to prevent tooth damage.
 This appliance is usually made of hard resin by a dentist, and is in harmony with a patient’s bite.
 If properly designed, the bite plate should slow the wear on your teeth and help reduce jaw muscle activity during grinding.

-Mouth guards should be used by anyone – both children and adults – who play contact sports such as football, boxing, soccer, ice hockey, basketball, lacrosse, and field hockey.
-However, even those participating in non-contact sports (for example, gymnastics) and any recreational activity (for example, skateboarding, mountain biking) that might pose a risk of injury to the mouth would benefit from wearing a protective mouth guard.
+Soft mouthguards should be used by anyone – both children and adults – who take part in contact sports such as football, boxing, soccer, ice hockey, basketball, lacrosse, and field hockey.
+However, even those who participate in non-contact sports (for example, gymnastics) or any recreational activity (for example, skateboarding, mountain biking) that might pose a risk of injury to the mouth would benefit from a protective mouthguard.

 Adults and children who grind their teeth at night should have a nocturnal bite plate or bite splint made to prevent tooth damage.

-Because accidents can happen during any physical activity, the advantage of using a mouth guard is that it can help limit the risk of mouth-related injuries to your lips, tongue, and soft tissues of your mouth.
-Mouth guards also help you avoid chipped or broken teeth, nerve damage to a tooth or even tooth loss.
+Accidents can happen during any physical activity.
+A mouthguard can help limit the risk of mouth-related injuries to your lips, tongue, and the soft tissues of your mouth.
+Mouthguards also help you avoid chipped or broken teeth, nerve damage to a tooth, or even tooth loss.

 Yes.
-Since an injury to the face could damage orthodontic brackets or other fixed appliances, a properly fitted mouth guard may be particularly important for people who wear braces or have fixed bridge work.
-Your dentist or orthodontist can determine the mouth guard that will provide the best protection for your unique mouth work.
-An important reminder: do not wear any retainers or other removable appliance during any contact sports or during any recreational activities that put your mouth at risk for injury.
+Since an injury to the face could damage orthodontic brackets or other fixed appliances, a properly fitted mouthguard may be especially important for people who wear braces or have fixed bridge work.
+Your dentist or orthodontist can determine the mouthguard that will provide the best protection for your unique mouth work.
+An important reminder: do not wear any retainers or other removable appliance during any contact sports or during any recreational activities that can put your mouth at risk for injury.

-- Rinse your mouth guard with cold water or with a mouth rinse, and/or clean it with toothpaste and a toothbrush, before and after each use.
+- Rinse your mouthguard with cold water or with a mouth rinse, and/or clean it with toothpaste and a toothbrush, before and after each use.
 Do not use denture cleaners for a soft mouthguard.

-- Clean the mouthguard occasionally in cool, soapy water and rinse it thoroughly.
+- Clean the mouthguard occasionally in cool, soapy water, and rinse it thoroughly.

-- Protect the mouth guard from high temperatures – such as hot water, hot surfaces, or direct sunlight – to minimize distorting its shape.
+- Protect the mouthguard from high temperatures – such as hot water, hot surfaces, or direct sunlight – to help prevent changing its shape.

-- Occasionally check the mouth guard for general wear.
-If you find holes or tears in it or if it becomes loose or causes discomfort, replace it.
+- Check the mouthguard occasionally for general wear.
+If you find holes or tears in it, or if it becomes loose or causes discomfort, replace it.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.